Medications and Drugs

 Keep both the used and the unused Actiq units out of the reach of children.
 The amount of fentanyl citrate in the Actiq unit can be fatal to a child who accidentally sucks on or swallows the unit.

-Fentanyl citrate may be habit-forming and should be used only by the person it was prescribed for.
-Fentanyl citrate should never be given to another person, especially someone who has a history of drug abuse or addiction.
+Fentanyl citrate may be habit-forming and should be used only by the person for whom it was prescribed.
 Keep the medication in a secure place where others cannot get to it.

 Report Problems to the Food and Drug Administration